AxisCommunications/signed-video-framework/lib/plugins/README.md

 device specific operations which cannot be generalized to an open source project.
 Therefore, there is a need to support signing through a concept of plugins.

-The Signed Video Framework comes with two plugins;
+The Signed Video Framework comes with implementations of two plugins;
 [unthreaded-signing/plugin.c](./unthreaded-signing/plugin.c) and
 [threaded-signing/plugin.c](./threaded-signing/plugin.c).
-Both use OpenSSL APIs to generate a signature.
+Both of them use OpenSSL APIs to generate a signature.

-It is safe to use any of these plugins in a multi-threaded integration, where the same library is used to sign multiple streams.
+It is safe to use any of these plugins in a multi-threaded integration.

 ## Unthreaded plugin
 The unthreaded plugin blocks further operations until the signature has been generated.
 This is the default plugin.
-The check tests only work with this plugin, and validation does not need a signing plugin and should preferably be built with the unthreaded one.
+The check tests only work with this plugin.
+Further, the validation does not need a signing plugin, hence should preferably be built with the unthreaded one.

 ## Threaded plugin
 The threaded plugin calls the OpenSSL signing APIs from a separate thread.
+If the plugin is initialized using `sv_interface_init()` a central thread is spawned.
+If the user runs multiple sessions they share the same input and output buffers.
+If the plugin is not initialized signing is done from a local thread in each session.
+This can cause quite some threads if multiple streams are signed.
 The implementation requires glib-2.0.

 ## Selecting a plugin
 Through the meson option `signingplugin`, one of them can be selected and the source file is added to the library sources.
-There is a third option in `threaded_unless_check_dep` which can be set if the signing side should be build with the threaded plugin unless libcheck exists.
+There is one extra option (`threaded_unless_check_dep`) which can be set if the signing side should be built with a threaded plugin unless libcheck exists.
 The unthreaded plugin is the library default.

 ## Creating a plugin